N3rdL0rd/hlbc/crates/hlbc/README.md

 - Tinkering directly with the [hashlink](https://github.com/HaxeFoundation/hashlink) source code in C (my first attempt was doing this, but it turned out that everything in C is pain in the ass)
-- Using the in-progress [**_*dashlink*_**](https://github.com/Steviegt6/dashlink) made in Haxe but probably compilable to many other languages.
+- Using the in-progress [**_*dashlink*_**](https://github.com/Steviegt6/dashlink) made in Haxe but probably compilable to many other languages (seems broken as of 10/13/24)
-- Using the also in-development [hlbc-python](https://github.com/N3rdL0rd/hlbc-python) to use this crate from Python
+- Using the also in-development [hlbc-python](https://github.com/N3rdL0rd/hlbc-python) to access a subset of this crate from Python
+- Using [Haxelink](https://github.com/LebiFur/Haxelink), a C# implementation

 ## Macros